Te Huringa ō Te Ao

 Te Huringa ō Te Ao framework and aspirations

 The principles underpinning Te Huringa ō Te Ao are aligned to the Family Violence Capability Frameworks.
-These have been developed by the Executive Board for the Elimination of Family Violence and Sexual Violence.
+These have been developed by The Centre for Family Violence and Sexual Violence Prevention.